Jonathan2251/lbd/source/llvmstructure.rst

     :start-after: //#if CH >= CH2 14
     :end-before: #endif

-:numref:`llvmstructure-f13` illustrates how pattern matching works between the
+:numref:`llvmstructure-dag` illustrates how pattern matching works between the
 **IR node** `add` and the **instruction node** `ADDiu`, both defined in
 `Cpu0InstrInfo.td`.